 Scientific writing: an online workshop

-Following feedback from AVA members and ACVA list members the programme for the AVA/VAA workshop on scientific writing has now been finalised.
-While the focus of the workshop is scientific writing and manuscript preparation the first day of the workshop will include lectures on study design, the use of reporting guidelines, data handling and statistical analysis.
-The second day will begin with a lecture on the basics of scientific writing, and it is aimed specifically at non-native English speakers.
-Later lectures will describe the process of manuscript submission, the role of the editor and also the process of peer review.
-The final lecture will describe aspects of open access publication.
+The focus of the workshop is scientific writing and manuscript preparation.
+The first half of the workshop includes lectures on study design, the use of reporting guidelines, data handling and statistical analysis.
+The second half begins with a lecture on the basics of scientific writing, aimed specifically at non-native English speakers.
+The following lectures describe the process of manuscript submission, the role of the editor and also the process of peer review.
+The final lecture highlights aspects of open access publication.

 Programme and speakers

 (Please note that all times are UK British Summer Time)

 Saturday 10th of April 2021